neverbehind/the-accomplishment-system/quick-start/README.md

 ## Review Cycle Grids

-A Review Cycle Grid is a spredsheet type list of your Accomplishment Tracker™ pages and notebooks that you need to review at different intervals.
+A Review Cycle Grid is a spreadsheet type list of your Accomplishment Tracker™ pages and notebooks that you need to review at different intervals.

 There are 3 main Review Cycle Grids